Algorithms and Complexity Group

 You can find gurobi installed in /home1/share/gurobi.
 The license file is located here: /home1/share/gurobi/gurobi.lic.

-In the directory /home1/share/gurobi/gurobi810 you would find version 8.1.0 of gurobi.
+In the directory /home1/share/gurobi/gurobi950 you would find version 9.5.0 of gurobi.
 The directory /home1/share/gurobi/gurobi is a link to the last version installed.
+Do not use this link if you care about using a specific version of gurobi.

 Environment variables you may need to set or alter: